Sustainable Fashion: The Environmental Impact of Linen Silk vs. Cotton Silk

 The Colour Palette

 The designers played around with a lot of colours during the duration of the whole show.
 In season 1, designer Ellen Mirojnick experimented a lot with pastel colours, including a lot of softer pinks, purple hues, pale blues, and subtle greens.
-These were chosen to match the props and the setup.
-Followed by designer John Glaser and his assistants used tiffany, silver, blue, and shades of old money to show the regality of the Bridgerton family whereas, the Featheringtons were shown in shades of citrus consisting of green, orange, yellow, tangerine, and even gold.
+Moreover, these were chosen to match the props and the setup.
+Followed by designer John Glaser and his assistants used tiffany, silver, blue, and shades of old money to show the regality of the Bridgerton family.
+Whereas, the Featheringtons were shown in shades of citrus consisting of green, orange, yellow, tangerine, and even gold.

 The inspirations were drawn out by Audrey Hepburn, and Grace Kelly as they’ve stood the epitome of time with grace.
 As the designers stated- they wanted a perfect blend of history, accuracy, and art.